John-Abbott-College/4A8-Notes/12_Access_Modifiers_Calendar.md

 **Example**: `System.Data.SQLite` assembly.

-Any class within the `System.Data.SQLite` code that has been declared `public` is available to us,
+Any class within the `System.Data.SQLite` assembly that has been declared `public` is available to us,

 * `SQLiteConnection` is a public class.